-Indigenous businesses in the Mainland | Southwest region can access all the programs and services throughout this resource guide from the organizations listed, or if you prefer to access your services through an Indigenous organization, the majority of the specific programs and services are also offered through local, regional and/or provincial Indigenous organizations.
+Indigenous businesses in the Mainland | Southwest Region can access all the programs and services throughout this resource guide from the organizations listed, or if you prefer to access your services through an Indigenous organization, the majority of the specific programs and services are also offered through local, regional and/or provincial Indigenous organizations.
 First Nations, Inuit and Métis businesses also have access to all other measures provided through the Government of Canada's COVID-19 Economic Response Plan.
 This includes measures such as the extension of the Canada Recovery Benefit and of the Canada Recovery Caregiving Benefit.

-Indigenous owned businesses may be eligible for COVID-19 related supports through their individual home community.
+Indigenous-owned businesses may be eligible for COVID-19 related supports through their individual home community.
 First Nations, Inuit and Métis communities have been provided direct support from the Federal Government, and although most if not all of the funding has been directed towards health and safety measures, each community is allowed to make the final determination on use of the funds, so it would be worthwhile to reach out to your community to explore if they have any options available to you.

 There are three Indigenous Capital Corporations that exist to support all Indigenous businesses in the Mainland/Southwest, including assistance with training, financing, and accessing grants.
-They are the Sto:lo Community Futures Corporation, Tale'Awtxw Aboriginal Capital Corporation and All Nations Trust which is based out of Kamloops and services the Mainland/Southwest region.
+They are the Sto:lo Community Futures Corporation, Tale'Awtxw Aboriginal Capital Corporation and All Nations Trust which is based out of Kamloops and services the Mainland/Southwest Region.
 If you have a fishing related business you may look to the Native Fishing Association to see if they can assist you.

-A number of Indigenous Skills, Employment and Training organizations are in the Mainland/Southwest region and can assist you with your employment related needs.
+A number of Indigenous Skills, Employment and Training organizations are in the Mainland/Southwest Region and can assist you with your employment related needs.
 They are the Aboriginal Community Careers Employment Services Society, Sto:lo Aboriginal Skills, Employment & Training, Lil'wat Nation, Musqueam, Squamish, Tsleil Waututh (MST), Sechelt Nation, Tsawwassen First Nation and the Métis Provincial Council of BC.

-There is one Indigenous specific Community Futures serving the Mainland/Southwest region, Sto:lo Community Futures Corporation, and Indigenous businesses are also able to access supports through the other Community Futures, of which there are four servicing the Mainland/Southwest region, Community Futures Howe Sound in Squamish, Community Futures North Fraser in Mission, Community Futures South Fraser in Chilliwack and Community Futures Sunshine Coast in Sechelt.
+There is one Indigenous specific Community Futures serving the Mainland/Southwest Region, Sto:lo Community Futures Corporation, and Indigenous businesses are also able to access supports through the other Community Futures, of which there are four servicing the Mainland/Southwest Region, Community Futures Howe Sound in Squamish, Community Futures North Fraser in Mission, Community Futures South Fraser in Chilliwack and Community Futures Sunshine Coast in Sechelt.

 Métis businesses can also reach out to Métis Nation BC (MNBC) for assistance, as well as the BC Métis Federation (BCMF).
 BCMF has employment and training supports.

-MNBC has an economic development function that may be able to assist you, they can be reached at 778- 349-7216, and they also offer employment and training supports.
-You can also connect directly with any of the five local Métis organizations in the Mainland/Southwest region.
+MNBC performs an economic development function and also offers employment and training supports.
+They can be reached at 778-349-7216.
+You can also connect directly with any of the five local Métis organizations in the Mainland | Southwest Region.
 For financial and other business-related services, you can also contact the Métis Financial Corporation of BC.

-Indigenous businesses requiring technology related assistance can reach out to the First Nations Technology Council.
-Indigenous women led businesses can reach out to the Indigenous Women's Business Network for various supports.
-The National Aboriginal Capital Corporation also has an Indigenous Women's Entrepreneurship program.
-The Women's Enterprise Centre also offers supports to individual women led businesses and has a good list of additional supports available through other agencies.
-Tourism related enquiries can be directed to the Indigenous Tourism Association of BC, and they also have a listing of up-to-date Indigenous Tourism Association of BC, and they also have a listing of up-to-date Indigenous Tourism Association of BC, and they also have a listing of up-to-date Indigenous Tourism Association of BC, and they also have a listing of up-to-date Indigenous Tourism Association of BC, and they also have a listing of up-to-date Indigenous Tourism Association of BC, and they also have a listing of up-to-date Indigenous Tourism Supports available to your business.
+- Indigenous businesses requiring technology related assistance can reach out to the First Nations Technology Council. - Indigenous women-led businesses can reach out to the Indigenous Women's Business Network for various supports.
+The Women's Enterprise Centre offers supports to individual women-led businesses and provides a list of additional supports available through other agencies. - The National Aboriginal Capital Corporation also has an Indigenous Women's Entrepreneurship program. - Tourism related enquiries can be directed to the Indigenous Tourism Association of BC who can also provide an up-to-date list of available funding and business supports.